 The investment structure of the Trust and the Investment Portfolio are illustrated below.
 This diagram is provided for illustration purposes only and is qualified by the information set forth elsewhere in this Offering Memorandum.

-Mortgage Portfolio of the Trust effective as at September 30, 2016, after giving effect to the Reorganization.
+Mortgage Portfolio of the Trust as at March 31, 2017.